cdauth/json-stream-es/README.md

 A convenience function to serialize a JSON value into a stringified JSON stream.
 Under the hood, it creates a [`JsonSerializer`](#jsonserializer) and pipes it through a [`JsonStringifier`](#jsonstringifier).
 See those for details.

+#### `stringifyMultiJsonStream`

+`stringifyMultiJsonStream(space?: string | number): TransformStream<SerializableJsonValue, string>`

+Returns a transform stream that accepts zero or more serializable JSON values and emits a stringified JSON stream.
+Can be used to create a JSON stream that contains multiple values on the root level.
+Under the hood, it creates a transformer chain of a [`JsonSerializer`](#jsonserializer) and a [`JsonStringifier`](#jsonstringifier).
+See those for details.

 #### `parseJsonStream`

-`parseJsonStream(selector: JsonPathSelectorExpression): TransformStream<string, JsonValue>`
+`parseJsonStream(selector: JsonPathSelectorExpression | undefined, options?: { multi?: boolean }): TransformStream<string, JsonValue>`

 A convenience function to parse a stringified JSON stream, select certain arrays and/or objects from it and stream their values/elements. `selector` needs to be a [JSON path selector](#json-path-selector) that selects one or more objects/values whose values/elements should be streamed.
+If `multi` is true, no error will be thrown if the input contains zero or more than one JSON values on the root level.
+For multi streams, `selector` can undefined to select the root values themselves.

 Under the hood, creates a transformer chain of a [`JsonParser`](#jsonparser), [`JsonPathDetector`](#jsonpathdetector), [`JsonPathSelector`](#jsonpathselector) and [`JsonDeserializer`](#jsondeserializer), see those for details.

 #### `parseJsonStreamWithPaths`

-`parseJsonStreamWithPaths(selector: JsonPathSelectorExpression): TransformStream<string, { value: JsonValue; path: Array<string | number> }>`
+`parseJsonStreamWithPaths(selector: JsonPathSelectorExpression | undefined, options?: { multi?: boolean }): TransformStream<string, { value: JsonValue; path: Array<string | number> }>`

 Like [`parseJsonStream`](#parsejsonstream), but emits a stream of `{ value: JsonValue; path: Array<string | number> }` instead, where `path` is the path of object property keys and array element indexes of each value.
 This allows you to to access the property keys when streaming a JSON object.

 #### `parseNestedJsonStream`

-`parseNestedJsonStream(selector: JsonPathSelectorExpression): TransformStream<string, ReadableStream<JsonValue> & { path: JsonPath }>`
+`parseNestedJsonStream(selector: JsonPathSelectorExpression | undefined, options?: { multi?: boolean }): TransformStream<string, ReadableStream<JsonValue> & { path: JsonPath }>`

 A convenience function to parse a stringified JSON stream, select certain arrays and/or objects emit a nested stream for each of them emitting their values/elements. `selector` needs to be a [JSON path selector](#json-path-selector) that selects one or more objects/values whose values/elements should be streamed.
+If `multi` is true, no error will be thrown if the input contains zero or more than one JSON values on the root level.
+For multi streams, `selector` can undefined to select the root values themselves.

 Under the hood, creates a transformer chain of a [`JsonParser`](#jsonparser), [`JsonPathDetector`](#jsonpathdetector), [`JsonPathSelector`](#jsonpathselector) and [`JsonPathStreamSplitter`](#jsonpathstreamsplitter), and then pipes each sub stream through [`JsonDeserializer`](#jsondeserializer).

 #### `parseNestedJsonStreamWithPaths`

-`parseNestedJsonStreamWithPaths(selector: JsonPathSelectorExpression): TransformStream<string, ReadableStream<{ value: JsonValue; path: Array<string | number> }> & { path: Array<string, number> }>`
+`parseNestedJsonStreamWithPaths(selector: JsonPathSelectorExpression | undefined, options?: { multi?: boolean }): TransformStream<string, ReadableStream<{ value: JsonValue; path: Array<string | number> }> & { path: Array<string, number> }>`

 Like [`parseNestedJsonStream`](#parsenestedjsonstream), but the nested streams emit `{ value: JsonValue; path: Array<string | number> }` instead, where `path` is the path of object property keys and array element indexes of each value.
 In the sub streams, the paths have the path prefix of their containing streamed object/array removed.